Once you know the beekeeping words, the rest is easy

 brood: all immature bees in a hive, including the eggs, larvae, and pupae; eggs and larvae are in open cells, pupae are in wax-covered cells

-brood chamber: the place in the hive where the brood is being raised.
+brood chamber: the place in the hive where the brood is being raised, consisting of one or more hive bodies

-brood comb: any comb in the hive in which brood is found; multiple combs of brood make up the brood chamber
+brood comb: any comb in the hive that contains brood; multiple combs of brood make up the brood chamber

 brood food: glandular secretions of nurse bees that are used to feed larvae and, to a lesser extent, to feed the queen, drones, and foragers

 brood nest: the area in a hive devoted to brood rearing.
-Nest shape is roughly spherical, but in cold areas it may be taller and less wide (to limit heat loss) and in warm areas is may be wider and less tall (to encourage heat loss).
+The nest is egg-shaped or spherical.
+In cold areas, it may be taller and less wide (to limit heat loss), and in warm areas, it may be wider and less tall (to encourage heat loss).

 C